- Atrial fibrillation (AF) is an arrhythmia, a disturbance in the heart’s rate or rhythm.

 times per minute, without contracting.
 At the same time, this might drive the rate of the

-ventricles (the lower chambers of the heart), resulting in an irregular fast heart rate.
+ventricles (the lower chambers of the heart), resulting in an irregular fast heart rate. - Left untreated, AF can lead to cardiomyopathy (enlarged heart), heart failure, or stroke.

-• Treatment of AF aims to eliminate the factors that could be causing the AF, control the
+- Treatment of AF aims to eliminate the factors that could be causing the AF, control the

 heart rate, maintain heart rhythm, and prevent strokes.
 Treatment for atrial fibrillation